-Santiago de Chile: Casual warm weather clothes in summer, fleece and waterproofs in winter.
+Santiago de Chile: Casual warm weather clothes in summer, fleece, and waterproofs in winter.

-Atacama: Bring layered clothing.
-Early mornings and nights can be bitterly cold and you'll need warm clothes, light windproof/rain jacket recommended.
+San Pedro de Atacama: Bring layered clothing.
+Whilst it can be hot during the day, early mornings and nights can be bitterly cold so you'll need warm clothes as well as a light windproof/rain jacket.
 The air is very dry so you should use lip balm.

 Lake district: Weather can be unpredictable and layered clothing is recommended.
-A waterproof/windproof jacket is essential.
+Whilst not as cold as further south in Patagonia, a waterproof/windproof jacket is essential.